Edictum

 AI Assistance

-Right page if: you are setting up OTel traces, metrics, or audit logging for Edictum-governed agents in production or local development.
+Right page if: you are setting up OTel traces, metrics, or audit logging for Edictum-agents with Edictum enforcement in production or local development.
 Wrong page if: you need the full span attribute list or metric names -- see https://docs.edictum.ai/docs/reference/telemetry.
 For audit sink configuration (file, stdout, redaction), see https://docs.edictum.ai/docs/reference/audit-sinks.
-Gotcha: governance.action on tool.execute spans uses short forms (allowed, denied), while edictum.verdict on edictum.evaluate spans uses the full AuditAction enum (call_allowed, call_denied).
-Monitor policy_error: true in audit events to catch broken contracts falling back to deny.
+Gotcha: governance.action on tool.execute spans uses compatibility values (allowed, denied), while edictum.decision on edictum.evaluate spans uses the full AuditAction enum (call_allowed, call_denied).
+Monitor policy_error: true in audit events to catch broken rulesets falling back to block.

 Edictum instruments the pipeline with OpenTelemetry spans, metrics, and structured audit logs.
 This guide covers what gets emitted, how to configure backends, and what to monitor.